Cjkjvfnby/big-o-easy-as-pie/slides/compare.rst

 We are looking not into the difference in specific point, but into how difference between them grows with number of inputs.

-Quadratic grows much faster when linear.
+Quadratic grows much faster than linear.
 And Constant does not grow at all.

 Smart names
 -----------

-The big O notation describes that functions.
+That way to compare algorithms by function are called big O notation.
 Instead of function you use **O**, and instead of **x** any letter, but usually **n** is used.